 - 7. In the first instance, you should normally raise the concern with your line manager or Director of Department, or if the issue concerns the Director of Department, with the Chief Executive. - 8.
 If the issue concerns the Chief Executive you should raise it with the Chair of Council.
 Concerns about the Chair of Council should be raised with the Chair of the Audit Committee. - 9.
-The Chair of the Audit Committee can be contacted via the Council and Executive Support Officer or at council@osteopathy.org.uk
+The Chair of the Audit Committee can be contacted via the Governance Manager at governance@osteopathy.org.uk.